OpenGATE/opengate/docs/source/developer_guide.md

 ```
 In particular, the GateObject superclass (and variants) implement a `__str__()` method which lists all user_info of the object.

+### Inheritance in actor classes
+FIXME: Inherit first from python base class and then from C++ base class.

 ---
 ## Helpers